Extracting memorized pieces of (copyrighted) books from open-weight language models: Takeaways for copyright law and policy

-In the case of some models, there's quite a lot of memorization of some books, though most books are not memorized at all (with respect to our specific extraction methodology)---either in whole or in part.
-Such evidence of memorization in the model matters for the dispute over whether the models themselves are derivative works, an argument that courts have thus far not been receptive to.
-A work is not a derivative work unless it's ``substantially similar'' in significant part to the original work~\citep[e.g.,][]{litchfield}.
-And with exceptions (like our \emph{Harry Potter} example), models are not, as plaintiffs sometimes contend, mere copies of the works on which they trained.
-But our data bolsters plaintiffs' argument that at least some models may be derivative works of at least some books, because the model has memorized a significant amount of protectable expression from the book.
-The law doesn't require that the entire work be included in the derivative; it's enough that the derivative incorporates a substantial amount of protectable expression.
-That turns out to be true for some (but not all) books for some (but not all) models \looseness=-1
+In the case of some models, there is quite a lot of memorization of some books, though most books are not memorized at all---with respect to our specific extraction methodology---either in whole or in part.
+Such evidence of memorization in the model matters for the dispute over whether models themselves are derivative works (Section~\ref{sec:copyright}), an argument that courts have thus far not been receptive to~\citep{bartzjudgment, kadreyjudgment}.\looseness=-1

+A work is not a derivative work unless it is ``substantially similar'' in significant part to the original work~\citep[e.g.,][]{litchfield}.
+While prior debates over whether models can qualify as derivative works have been largely theoretical~\citep{cooper2024files, lee2023talkin}, the results of our probabilistic extraction procedure offer empirical evidence that is directly relevant to this issue.
+They indicate that models are not, as plaintiffs sometimes contend, mere copies of all of the works on which they were trained.
+However, they also suggest that at least some LLMs (e.g., \textsc{Llama 3.1 70B}) may be derivative works of at least some books (e.g., \emph{Harry Potter and the Sorcerer's Stone})---because those LLMs have memorized a significant amount of protectable expression from those books.
+The law does not require that the entire work be included in the derivative; it is enough that the derivative incorporates a substantial amount of protectable expression.
+We find that this turns out to be true for some (but not all) books for some (but not all) models.\looseness=-1

+\custompar{Fair use} The inquiry does not end here; an LLM, like the training dataset, may be protected under copyright's fair use doctrine~\citep{lemley2021fairlearning}.
+But the fair use analysis of the model itself may be different than the fair use analysis of the training dataset~\citep{lee2023talkin}.
+Copyright law treats \newterm{intermediate copies}, such as those used internally within a system, differently from external-facing copies.
+A sequence of copyrighted data used for training is an intermediate copy used internally by AI companies for model training, rather than sold as a product.
+Unless that sequence is extracted, it is only used internally in the course of the model producing outputs.
+Beyond extraction, individual sequences may to lesser or greater extents influence model outputs, but many of these outputs will not be substantially similar to any training data~\citep{henderson2023fair,lee2023talkin}.\looseness=-1